fbpx

 Get Help For Female Urinary Incontinence In Singapore

-Urinary incontinence is characterised by the loss of bladder control.
+Urinary incontinence is characterised by the involuntary loss of bladder control.
 While urinary incontinence can happen to anyone, this issue affects twice as many females as males.

 Incontinence